-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Irbesartan Sandoz.
+Immediately telephone your doctor or the Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 POISON or 0800 764766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Irbesartan/HCT Sandoz.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.
-Symptoms of an overdose may include light-headedness or dizziness.
+Symptoms of an overdose may include lightheadedness or dizziness.

-WHILE YOU ARE TAKING IRBESARTAN SANDOZ
+WHILE YOU ARE TAKING IRBESARTAN/HCT SANDOZ